You’ve been to a healthcare provider and you’ve had all of the tests. The diagnosis you’ve been given is irritable bowel syndrome or IBS… now what?

-- You may also wish to simply imagine your body as you would like it to feel…calm, relaxed and without pain.
+- You may also wish to simply imagine your body as you would like it to feel…calm, relaxed, and without pain.

-Stay with this scene (or scenes) for as long as you need to and know that you can return to it at any time, when feeling tense, anxious, or stressed.
+Stay with this scene (or scenes) for as long as you need to and know that you can return to it at any time when feeling tense, anxious, or stressed.
 As mentioned, you may also wish to imagine this scene when you are feeling any pain or discomfort.

-This form of relaxation, while powerful, also takes practice, as our minds can become easily distracted with other thoughts.
+This form of relaxation, while powerful, also takes practice, as our minds can become easily distracted by other thoughts.
 Realize this is normal and natural.
 Do not become upset with yourself.
 Instead, without judgment, gently bring yourself back to focusing on your peaceful scene and your breathing.

 By taking the time to educate yourself about IBS, identifying possible triggers of your symptoms, and practicing the relaxation exercises discussed here, you will be taking positive and active steps to help better cope with and manage your symptoms.
 Furthermore, you will be giving your body and mind the personal time and attention it deserves to more productively deal with any stress or anxiety that may come your way.
 Be sure to have patience with yourself as learning these skills takes time.

 Lastly, don’t be afraid to ask for help.
 Dealing with IBS can be extremely frustrating and overwhelming.
 Seeking professional help does not in any way imply weakness.
 On the contrary, recognizing the need for help is both a sign of strength and your determination to live a productive and meaningful life – you certainly deserve it!